Asset Accounts

 Table 1: Structure of physical asset account for aquatic resources, with illustrative synthetic values in tonnes (adapted from SEEA CF Table 5.22)[46]

-Note that the table includes "uncompensated seizure" to record illegal fishing by non-residents, following the SEEA CF treatment[47].
-The synthetic values illustrate a natural aquatic stock experiencing decline (closing stock 171,000 < opening stock 180,000), driven by extraction and losses exceeding growth, while cultivated resources show modest growth.
+The table includes "uncompensated seizure" to record illegal fishing by non-residents, following the SEEA CF treatment[47].
+Looking at the numbers: the natural aquatic stock is declining (closing stock 171,000 < opening stock 180,000), driven by extraction and losses exceeding growth.
+Cultivated resources show modest growth -- a pattern you would expect when aquaculture is expanding while wild fisheries are under pressure.

 Comprehensive physical asset account template

-Table 1a provides a broader physical asset account template that compilers can use to record all major categories of marine natural resources within a single accounting structure.
-The template distinguishes natural aquatic resources (fish and other wild aquatic organisms), ecosystem assets (spatially defined marine ecosystem types measured by extent), and mineral and energy resources (seabed deposits), reflecting the different dynamics that govern each asset class.
+Table 1a provides a broader template that compilers can use to record all major categories of marine natural resources within a single accounting structure.
+It distinguishes natural aquatic resources (fish and other wild aquatic organisms), ecosystem assets (spatially defined marine ecosystem types measured by extent), and mineral and energy resources (seabed deposits).
+Each asset class follows different dynamics -- fish grow and reproduce, ecosystems expand and contract, minerals only deplete -- and the template captures these differences.

 | Entry | Natural Aquatic Resources | Ecosystem Assets | Mineral Resources |